alexshub1/bootstrap4/README.md

 # Bootstrap Installation

-A test exercise to install and test Bootstrap.
+An exercise to install and test Bootstrap.

+On the Bootstrap website:
+1. Click Download
+2. Go to the BootstrapCDN section and copy the link
+3. Paste the link in to the head section of your index.html file

-Hosted on Github Pages at
+Hosted on Github Pages at https://alexshub1.github.io/bootstrap4Installation/